Platypus-Tech/platypus-os-original-drafts/README.md

 ## Support for things
 Currently, I cannot run this code, so I don't know what support it has.
 So, I'll put what I think it supports. *If there is support for something, please let me know by editing this and making a pull request.
 I'll look over it and probably merge it, or work with you on it.
 I'm pretty active here so I'll get to you within a reasonable amount of time, never more than a day, unless it's the weekend.
 Then it might take until Monday.*
 ### Filesystems
-1. The Unix Filesystem
+1. UFS
-2. The New Technology File System
+2. FAT
+3. EXT4
+4. HPFS
 ### Internet
-No support, I don't think.
-But almost...
+I believe there is support for internet stuff.
 ### CPU
 I think it has support for ARM64.
 ***